its-tushar-bit/sonatype-firewall-extension/insight-brain-frontend/CODE_CONVENTIONS.md

 - Track the _"isDirty"_ state of your page as a boolean flag in the related redux state and keep it up to date.
 - Configure the path to your _"isDirty"_ redux state in the router config for the related page: inside the `data` object add an `isDirty` property whose value is a string array representing the path to your _"isDirty"_ state flag, starting from the reducer name.

-For example, if you store your the "isDirty" flag in the `addWaiver` reducer in a variable called `isAddWaiverPageDirty`, the router config should look like this:
+For example, if you store the "isDirty" flag in the `addWaiver` reducer in a variable called `isAddWaiverPageDirty`, the router config should look like this:

 ```
 .state('addWaiver', {